Same-sex marriage in Spain: Reactions

-In a 2008 biography, Queen Sofía of Spain revealed that she preferred the term "civil union" to "marriage" for committed same-sex relationships.
-This and other alleged comments by the Queen opened the Spanish monarchy to rare criticism in 2008, with the Zarzuela Palace issuing an apology on behalf of the Queen for the "inexact" quotes attributed to her.
-Antonio Poveda, the president of FELGT, said his organization accepted the Queen's apology, but added that there remains ill feelings by the gay community towards the Queen over the comments.
-King Juan Carlos, known to be far more liberal than his wife, was reportedly incensed by the biography, with reporters stating the King would fire palace officials who allegedly approved official royal endorsement of the book.
-During the 2011 general election, People's Party leader Mariano Rajoy said he also preferred the term "civil union" to marriage for same-sex couples.
+During the 2011 general election, People's Party leader Mariano Rajoy said he preferred the term "civil union" to marriage for same-sex couples.
 In late 2017, the Socialist Workers' Party began calling for reforms to the Spanish Constitution to explicitly state the right of all couples, opposite-sex and same-sex, to marry.
 Currently, Article 32 of the Constitution notes the right of men and women to marry, but does not provide an explicit definition of marriage.

-Opposition court challenges
+Court challenges

 On July 21, 2005, a judge from the city of Dénia, Valencia refused to issue a marriage license to a lesbian couple.
 The judge filed a challenge against the same-sex marriage law with the Constitutional Court based on Article 163 of the Constitution, which allows judges to challenge constitutional changes.
 In August 2005, a judge from Gran Canaria refused licenses to three same-sex couples and mounted another constitutional challenge.
 In December 2005, the Constitutional Court rejected both challenges owing to both judges' lack of standing to file them.
 On September 30, 2005, the opposition People's Party decided to initiate a separate constitutional challenge, causing division within the party.
 The outcome was published on November 6, 2012, seven years after the challenge was presented.
 The court decided to uphold the same-sex marriage law with eight support votes and three against.

 On February 27, 2007, the Spanish Family Forum presented an initiative signed by 1.5 million people to legislate marriage as "the union of a man and a woman" only, thus effectively prohibiting same-sex marriage.
 The initiative was rejected by the Congress of Deputies.
 On May 30, 2007, the aforementioned judge of Dénia was condemned by the Disciplinary Committee of the General Council of the Judiciary to pay €305 for refusing to marry the couple and was also strictly warned against doing it again.
 She attributed this action to government "propagandistic machinery".